base-facility/ont-qc-wf/README.md

 ### Indel and error rate analysis

-- Use R scripts to process mpileup error rates
+- Custom R scripts used to parse and generate plots
-- The generate plots with a second R script